What is a Technical Writer?

 Duties and Responsibilities

-• Content Creation: Produce clear, concise, and well-structured technical documentation, including user manuals, guides, specifications, and online help materials.
-Collaborate with subject matter experts, engineers, and other stakeholders to gather information and understand complex technical concepts.
+• Content Creation: Produce clear and well-organized technical documentation such as manuals, guides, and online help materials.
+Work with subject matter experts to gather information and explain complex concepts in simple terms.

 Types of Technical Writers